-Timing and frequency synchronization errors in the Wi-Fi systems introduce phase offsets in the recorded CSI.
-The multiple CSIs recorded for each radio shot are highly correlated to each other and thus can be used for phase compensation and outlier removal.
+Timing and frequency synchronizations errors in the WiFi systems introduce phase offsets in the recorded CSI.
+The multiple CSIs recorded for each radio shot are highly correlated with each other and thus can be used for phase compensation and outlier removal.
 In data preprocessing, we compensate for the linear and the initial phase offsets.